CoreyParker12/Project-1-getHAPI/README.md

 * WHEN a user chooses that they need 'some inspiration',
 * THEN they are presented with a randomly generated inspirational quote.
 * WHEN a user is presented with their pick-me-up,
-* THEN they are presented with an input field to rate the pick-me-up.
+* THEN they are presented with an input field to rate the pick-me-up from 1 to 5.
 * WHEN a user submits their rating for their pick-me-up,
-* THEN their pick-me-up and rating is saved to local storage
+* THEN their pick-me-up and rating is saved to local storage.
 * WHEN a user loads the application or submits a rating for their pick-me-up,
 * THEN they are presented with a sorted list of their top 5 rated previous pick-me-ups with associated ratings in the 'Your Favorites' section of the UI.
 * WHEN a user has less than 5 previous pick-me-ups,